ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 it occurs when the first Message is received from the Remote Endpoint.
 The resulting Connection is contained within the RendezvousDone<> Event, and is ready to use as soon as it is passed to the application via the Event.
-Changes made to a Preconnection made after Rendezvous() has been called do not have any effect on existing Connections.
+Changes made to a Preconnection after Rendezvous() has been called do not have any effect on existing Connections.

 An EstablishmentError occurs either when the Properties and Security